DFE-Digital/software-jargon-buster/SoftwareJargon.md

 ## A

 - **API:** Application Programming Interface.
 A set of rules and protocols that allows different software applications to communicate and interact with each other.

+- **APIM:** Application Programming Interface Management also known as API Management, a service that enables the overall management of all API's from one place.

 - **ASCII:** American Standard Code for Information Interchange.
 A character encoding standard used to represent text and control characters in computers, communication equipment, and other devices.

 ## B